auth0/Xamarin.Auth0Client/GettingStarted.md

 	*/ });
 ```

-- You can obtain the {subDomain}, {clientID} and the {clientSecret} from your application's settings page on the Auth0 Dashboard.
+> You can obtain the {subDomain}, {clientID} and the {clientSecret} from your application's settings page on the Auth0 Dashboard.
+You need to subscribe to Auth0 to get these values.
+The sample will not work with invalid or missing parameters.
+You can get a free subscription for testing and evaluation.

 - `Xamarin.Auth0Client` is built on top of the `WebRedirectAuthenticator` in the Xamarin.Auth component.
 All rules for standard authenticators apply regarding how the UI will be displayed.